Needham Reiterates 8X8 (EGHT) Buy Recommendation

 VEXPX - VANGUARD EXPLORER FUND Investor Shares holds 6,471K shares representing 5.72% ownership of the company.
 In it's prior filing, the firm reported owning 5,643K shares, representing an increase of 12.79%.
 The firm increased its portfolio allocation in EGHT by 19.93% over the last quarter.

-VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 3,290K shares representing 2.91% ownership of the company.
-In it's prior filing, the firm reported owning 3,093K shares, representing an increase of 5.97%.
-The firm increased its portfolio allocation in EGHT by 22.98% over the last quarter.
+Citadel Advisors holds 3,314K shares representing 2.93% ownership of the company.
+In it's prior filing, the firm reported owning 1,595K shares, representing an increase of 51.88%.
+The firm increased its portfolio allocation in EGHT by 63.89% over the last quarter.

 8X8 Background Information